leon4rd/test/README.md

-## Why was ten scared of seven?
-Because seven ate nine.
+## I used to work for a soft drink can crusher.
+It was soda pressing.